kikejimenez/spark_nbs/.ipynb_checkpoints/README-checkpoint.md

 - [Almond](https://hub.docker.com/r/almondsh/almond)

 ## Datasets

-The datasets are taken from  _databricks-datasets_ directory in the [*Learning Spark* repo](https://learning.oreilly.com/library/view/learning-spark-2nd), this directory must be placed in the root folder of this repo.
+All the datasets are stored in _databricks-datasets_

 ## References